ALTDeleted/DEVSNEST-HACK-2/README.md

 Checkout live demo [here](https://alt-deleted-whiteboard.netlify.app/).

 ## Features 📑
 - Go digital😂!
-Jot down your thoughts and draw correlation
+Jot down your thoughts and draw correlation.
 - With this interactive whiteboard, you can save your work as a _.jpg_ file and take out a printout 🖨️
-- With this, you can write and annotate
+- With this, you can write and annotate.
 - Made a mistake!!!(oh snap 😰), no worries you can undo with the _undo_ button
 - Bad at making shapes?
 We got you!